sudara/alonetone/app/views/pages/donate.html.md

 I totally understand why most of the other sites shut down.
 Maintaining and developing a web application is *not* trivial, especially as time passes and technology changes.
 It's far from cost-free.

 ## Reducing risk

 A big "aha" moment came for me was when I finally internalized that alonetone as a venue depends completely on my personal situation... it's 100% coupled to how much free time and extra money I have.
 For many many years I was idealistic and stubborn about this.
-I  **wanted** to shoulder the burden on my own — but it wasn't always ideal.
+I **wanted** to shoulder the burden on my own to prove a point.
+But it wasn't always ideal.

-I setup a Patreon in 2020 and asked the community if they could cover the server and related costs — they happily did!
+I finally setup a Patreon in 2020 and asked the community if they could cover the server and related costs — they happily did!

 Our hard costs are around 2k/year.
 Unfortunately, they pale in comparison with the human time.
 A **lot** of human time is needed per-year — even just to keep things running as-is, status quo, with no apparent changes to anyone else.
-Proper maintenance requires regular effort from a backend dev, a frontend dev, sometimes a designer (not to mention the social/community aspects).
+Proper maintenance requires regular effort from a backend dev, a frontend dev, and sometimes a designer (not to mention the social/community aspects, support, etc).

 ## What does it actually cost, realistically?